 New Relic is an Application Performance Management tool (APM).
-It is a next-generation tool for monitoring your website in various performance metrics.
-This tool is capable of highlighting even the minimalist issues caused by any entity present in your web setup.
+It is a next-generation tool for monitoring your website for various performance metrics.
+This tool highlights all major issues that are slowing down your website.

 Other useful insights include database monitoring, which helps you identify and analyze database behavior and how effectively it handles the queries, and the Service Level Agreement (SLA), which shows the behavior and performance of your website in a specific period.
 We can compare it to analyze the key metrics for optimum performance in peak hours.

-UpTrends is easy-to-use web page speed test tool, and you can choose from multiple locations.
-Just like Google PageSpeed Insights tool, it also lets you test your WordPress speed test on both desktop and mobile as well as on the type of bandwidth.
+UpTrends is an easy-to-use tool for checking the WordPress speed test.
+Just like the Google PageSpeed Insights tool, it also lets you test your WordPress website speed on both desktop and mobile as well as on the type of bandwidth.
 It gives the overall review of the website just like Pingdom and GTmetrix.

-We can divide the detailed test into two sections: Waterfall and Domain Group.
+The test report is divided into two sections: Waterfall and Domain Group.

-Domain Group is a unique perspective to analyze the website according to the resources like a first party and third party source.
+Domain Group is a unique perspective to analyze the website according to the resources like first-party and third-party sources.

 8. Yellow Lab Tools

-It is another WordPress speed test website.
+It is another WordPress speed test website to check website speed.
 Yellow Lab Tools is free to use and offers options to develop your customized testing environment.

 9. Sucuri Load Time Tester

-Sucuri is one of the most popular WordPress security plugins, which also offers the website speed test tool.
+Sucuri, the most popular WordPress security plugin also offers a WordPress speed test tool.
 It provides valuable insights into how long it took your website to load a complete page.
-It also evaluates connection from multiple locations and shows the time for first byte.
+It also evaluates connections from multiple locations and shows the time for the first byte.

 The second part of the scorecard gives graphical representation for connections, First Byte Time and Total Time.
 A user can also disable location from the right menu.